osrf/gazebo_tutorials/custom_messages/tutorial-8.0.md

 # Introduction

-Gazebo topics communicate through Google protobuf messages.
-There is an extensive [list](http://osrf-distributions.s3.amazonaws.com/gazebo/msg-api/dev/classes.html) of message types provided by Gazebo, for use with subscribing and publishing Gazebo topics.
+Gazebo-classic topics communicate through Google protobuf messages.
+There is an extensive [list](http://osrf-distributions.s3.amazonaws.com/gazebo/msg-api/dev/classes.html) of message types provided by Gazebo, for use with subscribing and publishing Gazebo-classic topics.
 However, there are many situations where you want to build your own.

-This tutorial is an example of how to create your own custom messages, and how to subscribe and publish them in a Gazebo plug-in.
+This tutorial is an example of how to create your own custom messages, and how to subscribe and publish them in a Gazebo-classic plug-in.

 ## About this code

-At the end of this project you should have a plug-in that can create a 2D collision map of a Gazebo World.
-The plug-in will rasterize a world in Gazebo use a RayShape to do ray intersection below this grid.
+At the end of this project you should have a plug-in that can create a 2D collision map of a Gazebo-classic World.
+The plug-in will rasterize a world in Gazebo-classic use a RayShape to do ray intersection below this grid.
 It will publish the created image to a custom topic and output to a file.
 The source code for this plug-in lives at [GitHub](https://github.com/osrf/collision_map_creator_plugin).